Dr. Lisa Martin MAPS

 Director; Sport and Performance Psychologist

-Lisa has extensive experience in her field, having provided psychological support and strategies to both individuals and teams over the past 17 years.
+Lisa has extensive experience in her field, having provided psychological support and strategies to both individuals and teams over the past 18 years.
 She currently works with athletes from a range of sports, including basketball, football, swimming, tennis, golf, surf sports, netball, hockey, triathlon (including ironman), soccer, and canoeing.
 Lisa specialises in assisting athletes, coaches, and other high-achieving individuals operating in high pressure situations and environments to access their optimal levels of performance.
 She also assists individuals who are facing transition in their lives (both sport-related and not).
 In sport, many times life changes can occur as a result of injury, relocation, deselection, or retirement.
 It can also be due to moving from an amateur to a professional level of competition or adapting to a new life event.
-Lisa also works frequently with medical professionals to assist them as they prepare for specialist medical examinations.
+Lisa also works frequently with medical professionals to assist them as they prepare for their specialist medical examinations.

 Lisa aims to coach individuals to re-establish purpose and balance in their lives, along with appropriate levels of self-care by assisting them to overcome issues such as self-doubt, difficulties with motivation or focus, negativity,